It’s been just over a month since I started my digital migration.

 Many of the journals most pertinent to my academic field aren’t included in the full text databases available through my local libraries.
 Medieval Celtic studies is a little obscure.
 Accessing, never mind obtaining, digital scholarly articles is difficult if you don’t have an academic affiliation with a research institution with JSTOR and Project MUSE accounts.
 As an individual, it’s prohibitively expensive, and often, not not even possible to buy articles, (and when it is, a single article is often $10.00 or more, none of which money goes to the scholar who wrote it).

-That degree of inaccessibility means I’ll still need to keep hard copy versions of quite a few articles that I photocopied and that won’t scan well.
+That degree of inaccessibility means I need to keep hard copy versions of quite a few articles that I photocopied and that won’t scan well.

 - I already have an archive of .pdf scholarly articles and monographs that are indexed and listed in a spreadsheet.
 I’m checking printed and photocopied articles against that spreadsheet, and shredding those that I have as .pdf files.

 Converting the paper bills etc. to digital is serving as a test case for scholarly hard copy conversion.
-I really want the articles to be searchable, if possible, so that has me mulling over Evernote’s paid version.
+I really want the articles to be searchable, if possible.
+That desire has me mulling over Evernote’s paid version.
 I’m also thinking about trying DEVONthink Personal.
 There’s also the possibility of relying on OS X’s Spotlight, too.
 I already use tags, which should help with Spotlight.

-I used to use reference managers, particularly EndNote then Bookends.
-But after trying several, including open source reference managers, I’m not a fan.
+I used to use reference managers, first EndNote then Bookends.
+But after trying several, including open source reference managers, I’m not a fan of reference managers.
 First, they don’t easily migrate.
 Second, I never could get the work-with-your-word-processor part to work well or predictably, either with MicrosoftWord or with Mellel.
-Lately, I’m using Pages for final formatting, anyway.
+Currently, I’m using Pages for final formatting, anyway.
 So for now, the spreadsheet method suits me for managing bibliographic data.
 I like that it’s easily portable, and easily shared.
 No special software required.